eerwitt/web-worker-manager/README.md

 The `#runJob` method is used for a single job to be ran, it returns a `Q` promise immediately.

-If all the workers are already working the job will be placed in a queue to be picked up by the next available worker.
+If all the workers are already working, the job will be placed in a queue to be picked up by the next available worker.

 ### Create your application's worker file (worker.js)